Wildlife of Bhutan: Conservation significance

 The Eastern Himalayas have been identified as a global biodiversity hotspot and counted among the 234 globally outstanding ecoregions of the world in a comprehensive analysis of global biodiversity undertaken by WWF between 2009-2021.

 Bhutan is seen as a model for proactive conservation initiatives.
 The Kingdom has received international acclaim for its commitment to the maintenance of its biodiversity.
-This is reflected in the decision to maintain at least 12 of the land area under forest cover, to designate more than a quarter of its territory as national parks, reserves and other protected areas, and most recently to identify a further nine percent of land area as biodiversity corridors linking the protected areas.
+This is reflected in the decision to maintain at least 12 percent of the land area under forest cover, to designate more than a quarter of its territory as national parks, reserves and other protected areas, and most recently to identify a further nine percent of land area as biodiversity corridors linking the protected areas.

 Environmental conservation has been placed at the core of the nation's development strategy, the middle path.
 It is not treated as a sector but rather as a set of concerns that must be mainstreamed in Bhutan's overall approach to development planning and to be buttressed by the force of law.